September 22, 2023

 Birch Bay Village Inn, and by Zoom

-NOTE: The in-person lunch and lecture at Birch Bay Village is now FULL.
-However, you may still register for the Zoom presentation which begins at noon.
-When you register, you may also join the waiting list for the in-person lunch.
+NOTE: Registration for the lunch and lecture at Birch Bay Village is now Closed.
+However, you may still register for the Zoom presentation wich begins at noon.
+When you register you may also choose to join the waiting list for the in-person lunch.

-The luncheon at Birch Bay Village in Hulls Cove, begins at 11:30 and costs $15, payable at the door; the lecture is from noon to 1:00.
-Reservations are required and MUST BE RECEIVED by noon Wednesday, November 30th.
-Because ASC must pay for all reservations, if you cancel after noon on Wednesday, November 30th you will be responsible for payment.
+The luncheon, at Birch Bay Village in Hulls Cove, begins at 11:30 and costs $15, payable by cash or check at the door; the lecture is from noon to 1:00.

 Click to register for this event, or email firstname.lastname@example.org.